 Symptoms and Body Changes at 8 Weeks

-Women may start seeing numerous symptoms and various changes taking place within their bodies, and as week 8 comes and goes, many changes also begin to start happening on the outside of their bodies.
+Many changes have taken place in your body, and as week 8 comes and goes, many changes begin to happen on the outside of your body.
 Your uterus is growing as the baby grows, and is about the size of a grapefruit at this point.
 Your breasts will be growing more sensitive as they begin to prepare for lactation.
-Varicose veins are dark veins that develop around the breasts due to the increase in blood supply.
-It doesn’t always happen to all women, but most experience them.
-Because of the hormone changes within your body, the areolas (skin around the nipples) begin to darken.
-Montgomery tubercles (small glands on surface of areolas) develop and the nipples grow in size.
-A yellowish, thick substance called colostrums is another symptom and begins to discharge from the nipples.
-You may experience cramping or pain in the abdomen, however this is usually due to the fact that the uterus is growing.
-These are some of the symptoms at 8 weeks of pregnancy and because each woman has a unique experience there can be others.
+Varicose veins — dark veins that develop around the breasts due to the increase in blood supply — may appear.
+These veins do not appear on all women, but most experience them.
+Because of the hormone changes within your body, the areolae (the skin around the nipples) begin to darken.
+Montgomery tubercles (small glands on surface of the areolae) develop, and the nipples grow larger.
+A thick, yellowish substance called colostrum begins to discharge from the nipples.
+You may experience cramping or pain in your abdomen due to the growth of the uterus.

-During the 8th week of pregnancy many significant changes occur in the baby’s development.
-First, the embryo is at the end of the embryonic period and is ready to start the fetal period.
-It also begins to lose the embryonic tail as the periods change.
-The little bean is approximately an inch long and weighs close to 3 grams.
-As the intestines grow longer they run out of room within the abdomen, causing them to protrude into the umbilical cord until week 12.
-Although hard to see, the gonads are forming into either testicles or ovaries.
-Ossification, or the hardening of the bones, begins to occur and the elbows, wrists and other bones and joints are really coming into focus.
-Webbed feet and hands begin to grow longer and separate, and if you look closely you can almost count all 20!
-The facial features are also really coming into focus.
-The nose is easily seen and the ears are not only growing and shaping internally, but externally too.
-The jaw line and mouth are also easily seen, and the teeth are where they’re supposed to be.
+The eighth week of the pregnancy calendar signifies many special things.
+First, the embryo is at the end of the embryonic stage and is ready to start the fetal stage.
+It also begins to lose the embryonic tail.
+The little bean is approximately an inch long and weighs close to three grams.
+As the intestines grow longer, they run out of room within the abdomen, causing them to protrude into the umbilical cord until week 12.
+Although they are hard to see, the gonads are forming into either testicles or ovaries.
+Ossification, or the hardening of the bones, begins to occur, and the elbows, wrists, and other bones and joints are taking shape.
+Webbed feet and hands begin to grow longer and separate, and if you look closely you can almost count all twenty fingers and toes!
+The facial features are also coming into focus.
+The nose is clearly visible, and the ears are growing and shaping internally and externally.
+The jawline and mouth are also clearly visible, and the teeth are where they are supposed to be.

 Pregnancy Week 8 Tips